-Savannah is a forward thinking construction firm offering the advantages of design-build construction to our clients.
-We have completed numerous turnkey design-build contracts, including site selection analysis and configuration.
+The majority of our projects are turnkey contracts; we work with the owner from idea conception through building completion.
 Savannah’s design-build expertise extends to our client’s needs for on-time and on-budget and we have a proven track record of successful design-build project delivery.

-As your Construction Manager, Savannah will act as your agent throughout the design and construction phases of your building project, until the day when you turn on the lights in your new or renovated building for the very first time.
-Savannah will manage details including working with architects to contain project costs, working with contractors to maintain project schedule, processing contractor pay applications, and expediting owner occupancy permits through local and state agencies.
+As your General Contractor, Oak will act as your agent throughout the design and construction phases of your building project.
+Oak will manage details including working with architects to contain project costs, working with contractors to maintain project schedule, processing contractor pay applications, and expediting owner occupancy permits through local and state agencies.

-The following are the major services Savannah will provide during the design and construction phases:
+The following are the major services we will provide during the design and construction phases:

 - Program Needs Assessment